bean-mhm/realbloom/README.md

 ![Saving as OpenEXR in Blender](images/blender-exr.png)
 ![Saving as 32-bit TIFF in Photoshop](images/ps-tiff.png)

-***What do we mean by an "HDR" image?***
+***I'm confused.
+What do you mean by an "HDR" image?***

-An HDR image can contain color values higher than 1, representing bright spots.
+*Feel free to skip this paragraph.* An HDR image can contain color values higher than 1, representing bright spots.
 Most everyday images (including PNG and JPEG images) do not have a high dynamic range, and their RGB values are clamped between 0 and 1, making it impossible to apply bloom accurately.
 Image formats like TIFF, OpenEXR, Radiance HDR, and PPM allow us to save RGB values as floating-point numbers.
 Values higher than 1 **usually** get clamped down to 1 before being displayed on your monitor.
 Some games/programs use [Tone Mapping](https://en.wikipedia.org/wiki/Tone_mapping) to nicely transform the raw floating-point values into something that looks acceptable.
 Some games support HDR output if your monitor supports HDR as well, but that's another story.

 I have included some example HDR images in `demo/HDR Images`.
 I will use `Colorful Sphere.tif` for this demonstration.